Is a Cruise Balcony Cabin Worth It?

 Most cruise ships from all major brands offer a variety of different stateroom categories.
-These cabin options vary based on factors such as size, amenities, and location on the ship.
+These cabin options vary based on factors such as size, amenities, location on the ship, and price.
 When picking the right cabin for your next trip, you will need to evaluate these factors to determine the ideal accommodations for you.
 When asked for cabin recommendations, we often suggest that those new to cruising book a balcony cabin for a cruise.

 While we have sailed in all types of cabins, our go-to room category now is almost exclusively balcony cabins.
-Why you might ask?
-Well, here are our 7 reasons you should book a balcony cabin for your next cruise.
+Why, you might ask?
+Well, here are our eight reasons we prefer a balcony cabin when we cruise.

 The Choices

 We tend to prefer mid-ship balconies located on the middle decks.
 This way, we are never too far away from anything.
-Do keep in mind that these mid-ship balconies, closer to popular amenities, do cost more money on a cruise.
+Do keep in mind that these mid-ship balconies, closer to popular amenities, often cost more money.
 They also tend to sell out more quickly.

 When booking a balcony cabin, the least expensive picks tend to be all the way forward (front of the ship) or all the way aft (back of the ship).
 They also tend to be on lower passenger decks.

-However, one of the newer and most popular balcony cabin staterooms recently are aft-facing balconies.
-As the name suggests, these balconies overlook the back of the ship, so you can watch the ship’s wake as you sail around the world.
+However, one of the most popular cruise balcony staterooms are aft-facing balconies.
+As the name suggests, these balconies overlook the back of the ship, so you can watch the ship’s wake as you sail.
 These rooms also tend to be larger than a traditional balcony cabin.

-With a variety of different subcategories, you will most likely find a balcony cabin in your price range.
-There are even some balcony cabins that come with added perks like access to the ship’s thermal suite.
+With a variety of different subcategories, you will most likely be able to find a balcony cabin in your price range.
+There are even some balcony cabins that come with added perks like access to the ship’s thermal suite in the spa.

 Norwegian Bliss Balcony Stateroom balcony